Steve Zakuani - No First Team, No Second Team, Just Sounders

 DC: Do you think you've shown Coach Sigi enough to start regularly.

 Zakuani: Whenever I take the pitch I always try to show coach what I can do.
 From last week's game I think I played well, but each game might have different needs, because of the opponent.
-If I am on the bench it is ok, if I start it is good.
+If I am on the bench it is OK, if I start it is good.
 I will be a professional for a long time.
 Sometimes I will start, and sometimes I won't, but each game the coach will make the decision what is best for the team.

 DC: Tomorrow night there is a US Open Cup Qualifier.
 Some MLS teams have a history of not taking these very seriously.
 How seriously do you expect the Sounders to take it?

-Zakuani: I think we'll take ti seriously, because a loss is a loss.
+Zakuani: I think we'll take it seriously, because a loss is a loss.
 After last week's win a loss would kill morale.
 Plus, we are not a first team or second team but Sounders, so a loss would hurt.
 I expect we will put a strong team out there, sure some guys will rest and the healthy guys that haven't played much will get time.
 I want to play as well, but no matter what we want to win.

 DC: You said that you are not a 1st team or 2nd team, but Sounders.
 What do you mean by that?

-Zakuani: We all train together and have a good comradery.
+Zakuani: We all train together and have a good camaraderie.
 It isn't like there are reserves and first teamers.
 I have encountered that in the past, but not here.
 It is still a Seattle Sounders game, no matter who plays.
 A win is a Sounders win, not a first team win or reserve win.
 If we lose it is a Sounders loss, not a loss for the first team or reserves.

 DC: You've been playing a kind of Left Mid, or Left Wing hybrid, a forward mid that attacks more than defends and have had two different style of player behind you formationally.
 Is there a particular style of Left Back, or Left Wingback behind you that you prefer?